k0retux/fuddly/docs/source/tutorial.rst

   [term3] # nc localhost 7777

-Note, to play with the routing you can use the specific data ``4TG1`` and ``4TG2`` implemented for this purpose within the data model ``mydf``.
+In order to play with the routing you can use the specific data ``4TG1`` and ``4TG2`` implemented for this purpose within the data model ``mydf``.

 .. seealso:: Refer to :ref:`targets` for details on the available generic